mehmetka/notebook/docs/technical/aws/lambda-func-container-image-with-s3-trigger.md

 }
 ```

-## Source Bucket and Destination Bucket Permissions
+## S3 Bucket Permissions

-Create permissions like below and give it to the lambda role to be able to work with Buckets.
+Create permission like below and give it to the lambda role to be able to work with Buckets.

-### Source bucket

 ```
 {